-Fresh Air Sculpture 2019, a contemporary sculpture show taking place from 16th June – 7th July, in the extensive gardens of The Old Rectory in the beautiful Cotswold village of Quenington.
+Fresh Air Sculpture, a contemporary sculpture last took place from 16th June – 7th July 2019, in the extensive gardens of The Old Rectory in the beautiful Cotswold village of Quenington.
 This biennial curated event prides itself on showcasing and selling unique sculptural pieces and contemporary craft whilst providing educational workshops and events for children and adults.

 Expect the traditional and the experimental; from cutting edge exterior furniture design and ornate stonework to the softest of textiles and the glamour of glass.
 Over 10000 visitors meandered the gardens in 2017, enjoying the flora, the artworks, the enchanting atmosphere, and the chance to relax with drinks and locally produced foods.

 To get the true idea of the spirit of Fresh Air Sculpture, please watch this short film from our 2017 show.

 Fresh Air Sculpture

 Fresh Air Sculpture 2019 will bring over 130 modern pieces of outside sculptural work to this Grade II listed building with its expansive organic garden, in a tranquil setting, with the River Coln running through.
 2019’s exhibitor list can be seen here, with the final list being announced in March.
 All works will be for sale with prices ranging from £50 – £50,000.

 The Pool House transforms into a contemporary craft gallery for the duration of Fresh Air Sculpture.
 The exhibition “From Where I’m Standing”, invites artist-makers from across disciplines to interpret views.
 This may simply be a view that is returned to again and again, or perhaps from memory or even fleetingly glimpsed.
 Or maybe it is about taking a position or viewpoint.
 The references will be varied and exciting with interpretations through clay, glass, metals, wood and cloth emerging to form unique collections for visitors to purchase.
 The full line up of Pool House Gallery exhibitors can be seen here.